ai-agents

 Your Company is a Filesystem — When an AI Agent's Entire Worldview is Read and Write

-OpenClaw's secret sauce is simple: its entire context is a filesystem on your computer.
-What if you modeled an entire company the same way?
-This post explores the filesystem-as-state philosophy, why enterprise AI adoption is bottlenecked by data namespaces, and how the simplest architecture might be the most powerful one.
+OpenClaw's context is just a filesystem on your computer.
+What if a company worked the same way?
+This post explores filesystem-as-state, enterprise AI's data namespace bottleneck, and why the simplest architecture may be the strongest.

 Obsidian + Claude 'Super Brain' — But What If You're Leading a Team?